fabacab/fetlife-export/README.markdown

 ### Installing required CPAN Modules

 Most systems will have the modules you need.
-However, if you experience errors running fetlife-export.pl, you may also want to install all the required components yourself.
+However, if you experience errors running `fetlife-export.pl`, you may also want to install all the required components yourself.
 To do this, run the following commands after you’ve installed your Perl:

     cpan App::cpanminus
     cpanm WWW::Mechanize
     cpanm HTML::TreeBuilder
     cpanm String::Escape
     cpanm Unicode::Escape
+    cpanm LWP::Protocol::socks # Optional.
+Only needed if you'll use a SOCKS proxy.

 ### Configure the tool